tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/40-linux-installation-apt-repo.md

    $> sudo apt-get install mysql-apt-config
    ```

    Then, use the same method described in Selecting a Major Release Version to select MySQL NDB Cluster for installation.
-When you are asked which MySQL product you want to configure, choose “MySQL Server & Cluster”; when asked which version you wish to receive, choose “mysql-cluster-*`x`*.*`y`*.”
+When you are asked which MySQL product you want to configure, choose “MySQL Server & Cluster”; when asked which version you wish to receive, choose “`mysql-cluster-`*`x`*.*`y`*.”
 After returning to the command prompt, update package information from the MySQL APT repository with this command:

    ```
    $> sudo apt-get update